 Use carrots for keto-friendly dishes

 Carrot is one of the vegetables, that don’t require cooking and can be eaten raw.
 It tastes great both cooked and uncooked and can be consumed in a form of fresh or juice.
 There is a great variety of dishes that include this vegetable as one of their main ingredients.
 Due to its taste, carrot can be a component of desserts and sweets, as well as salty dishes.
-Although it is best to avoid cooked carrot and carrot juice on the keto diet, if consumed in a smaller amount than 100g a day, it may not be a problem.
+Although it is best to avoid cooked carrot (because they cook down and people eat more of them) and carrot juice on the keto diet, if consumed in a smaller amount than 100g a day, it may not be a problem.
 So, here are some keto-friendly carrot dishes that you can make at home:

 Keto Carrot Cake Muffins for your sweet tooth